CBenetti/Data_Analysis_exam/Docker/README.md

 ```
 with this command, the working directory is mounted to the folder.
 The path of the working directory depends on where the repository was pulled, and should be specified accordingly.

+## Downloading the docker image from Docker Hub

 Alternatively, the image can be pulled from [Dockerhub](https://hub.docker.com/r/cbenetti/exam) by executing